 Peirce College values the safety of its students, faculty, administration, and staff.
 In the event of an emergency, Peirce College will respond immediately and appropriately by using timely warning, lock down, shelter in place, and/or evacuation procedures as described below.
-Under the direction of campus security and/or other a designated College personnel such as, the Chief Auxiliary Services Officer, emergency response procedures will be enacted.
+Under the direction of designated College personnel emergency response procedures will be enacted.
 In the event that emergency procedures are enacted, the College will provide timely and ongoing updates to the College community as appropriate.